Whether it's applied by a printer or a finisher, the right protective coating or laminate can keep your printing project looking professional.

 Liquid coatings are by far the most common way to protect print publications.
 They provide light to medium protection at a relatively low cost.
 Three major types of coatings are used:

-Varnish coating are Available in gloss, satin or dull finishes, with or without tints.
+Varnish coatings are available in gloss, satin or dull finishes, with or without tints.
 Varnishes offer a relatively low degree of protection compared to other coatings and laminates, but they are used widely, thanks to their low cost, flexibility and ease of application.
 Varnishes are applied just like an ink, using one of the units on the press.
 Varnish can either be flooded across the entire sheet or spot applied precisely where desired, to add extra gloss to photos, for example, or to protect black backgrounds.
 Although varnishes must be handled carefully to prevent the release of harmful volatile organic compounds into the atmosphere, when dry they are odorless and inert.

 In addition to providing relatively little protection, varnishes have other drawbacks too.
 One problem is that over time, they tend to yellow.
 Yellowing is not a big concern when the varnish is used over process colors, but it is noticeable when the varnish is applied over unprinted paper, especially today's high-brightness blue-white papers.
 And for some reason, silk, dull and matte coated papers tend to reveal yellowed varnish much more than their gloss-coated counterparts.
 In an attempt to counteract the yellowing, some printers will add a small amount of opaque optical whitener to the varnish that will be applied over white paper, but it is a less than perfect solution.